akvo/akvo-reporting/Documentation/tutorials/Install_BIRT_Designer/Installing_BIRT_Designer_step_by_step.md

 ![Download BIRT All-in-One](https://raw.githubusercontent.com/akvo/akvo-reporting/master/Documentation/tutorials/Install_BIRT_Designer/img/10.png?raw=true "Download BIRT All-in-One")

-Select the correct package for your operating system.
+*Select the correct package for your operating system*.

 In this guide we will select 'Mac OS X (Cocoa) 64-bit' version.
 This installs 'Eclipse IDE for Java and Report Developers, version Luna Service Release 1 (4.4.1) onto your machine - BIRT Designer is part of this package.